 This one is easy to spot.
-If your woman questions your love or loyalty towards her to validate her stance, she is abusive.
+If your woman questions your love or loyalty towards her to validate her stance, she is manipulative and abusive.
 You will often hear verbal abuses, such as, “You would agree with me if you loved me,” or “You will not meet with that friend of yours if you cared for my feelings.”

 Do you often feel “not good enough” for her even though you do everything you could do to nurture the relationship?